faizan4devloper/band-landing-page/README.md

   box-shadow: 0 2px 4px rgba(0, 0, 0, 0.1);
   border-radius: 8px;
   max-width: 450px;
-  margin: 0 auto;
-  animation: slideIn 0.5s ease-out;
   max-height: 80vh; /* Set a max-height for the form container */
   overflow-y: auto; /* Enable vertical scrolling */
-  z-index: 1000; /* Ensure the form container has a high z-index */ }
+  z-index: 1001; /* Ensure this is higher than the modal overlay */ }

 .demoHead {